GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### For all its power, the computer is a harsh taskmaster.
-Its programs must be correct, and what we wish to say must be said accurately in every detail.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *Alan Perlis*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts